dipelaez/Diverse-Scripts/README.md

  Diverse Scripts Collection

 Welcome to the Diverse Scripts Collection repository!
 This repository contains a variety of scripts that perform different tasks.
 Each script is designed to solve a specific problem or automate a particular process.
-Feel free to explore, use, and contribute to this collection.
+Feel free to explore and use.

 ## Table of Contents